GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 ## Deploy the client to the cluster

-Because workload identity is available to a running workload, it is not easily demonstrated with a local `curl` command.
+Because Workload Identity is available to a running workload, it is not easily demonstrated with a local `curl` command.
 Instead, in this tutorial, you deploy a simple workload that loops and makes HTTP requests to the server.

 The workload makes a set of requests to the exposed and guarded paths on the server.
 It creates two different HTTP clients